Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

+where $C_{\text{dev}}$ denotes a constant surrogate penalty for deviation events.
+Although deviation losses may generally depend on $z^\star(\alpha)$, we use a constant surrogate to illustrate the confidence-level tradeoff: the nominal outcome $J_{\sys}(\alpha)$ is realized when agents do not deviate, while deviation events occur with approximate residual probability $(1-\alpha)$ and incur penalty $C_{\text{dev}}$.
+Using \Cref{eq:alpha_infogain}, a stationary tradeoff point satisfies

-This result highlights the nuanced role of the confidence parameter.
-Increasing $\alpha$ reduces deviation risk $(1-\alpha)C_{\text{dev}}$ but simultaneously shrinks the feasible coordination region.
-This result shows that increasing the confidence level does not always improve performance.
+Under this simplified surrogate model, increasing $\alpha$ has two competing effects: it reduces deviation risk through $(1-\alpha)C_{\text{dev}}$, but shrinks the feasible coordination region through the recommendation-weighted uncertainty margins.
+Thus, increasing the confidence level does not always improve overall coordination performance. \end{remark}